Protozoa; A Poseidon Adventure! (paperback)

 The second part of the book is a teacher/parent section that has additional activity ideas such as crafts and games.
 Many of the games are best done in a group, so it works well when done with a group, but it can also be used individually.
 Activities include making a Paramecium pillow, playing many card games (including a review game called “Protozoo”), playing “Volvox Volleyball,” making a diatom box and desmid ornaments, and playing a chess-like game called “Pond Scum.”

 - Can I use this with a high schooler?
 Content-wise, absolutely.
 The science is well into high school territory.
 It is the interest level that is geared to middle school and upper elementary ages.
-It’s for kids who still like to read cartoons, play games and have fun while they learn.
+It’s for students who still like to read cartoons, play games and have fun while they learn.
 If your high schooler likes cartoons and games, then this might be a great resource for them.

 - If I did use it for high school, how much credit would it be worth?
 About 1/4 credit (half a semester) of biology.